WORSHIP AND DEVOTION - Bible Counsel - Feature Page 15

 Men of the world may well refuse to openly worship Satan (Luke 4:7-8), but even so, he occupies ungodly men with many false gods—even materialism, philosophy, humanism, religious ideas, etc. (Acts 17:23; I Cor.8:5-6).
 There is also vain worship of God by those who take His Name, but who forget Him and act in the flesh (Matt.15:9).
 On occasion, men who know not the Lord call on Him in time of need (Matt.8:2; Matt.15:25).
 We can only hope they become true worshippers of God thereafter (note John 4:23-24).

 The faithful Old Testament saints worshipped with sacrifices and kept the feasts and ceremonies.
 When quickened (awakened by the Spirit) to God, they consecrated themselves and sought to be obedient, honor God, give thanks and praise Him.
 They did not have the Lord's supper in that intimacy and could not enjoy the communion that we who are born of the Spirit are given.
 They were not part of the Bride of Christ.
-In times of old they simply obeyed the religion given and waited in hope to see what God would show them and say by the prophets.
-That worship was done away (fulfilled) in Christ, the hope of Israel.
-Many religious professors of Christianity today, like the Jews of today, have no more than these works of old, without Jesus Christ and His blood sacrifice, which was required.
+In times of old they simply obeyed the religion as in typology given, and waited in hope to see what God would show them and say by the prophets.
+That worship in type as by animal sacrifices, was done away (fulfilled) in Christ (the true sacrifice), the hope of Israel.
+Many religious professors of Christianity today, like the Jews of today, have no more than these works of old, without Jesus Christ and His blood sacrifice, which is required.

 The Lord Jesus introduced the new worship in saying: "God is a Spirit: and they that worship Him must worship Him in Spirit and in truth" - John 4:24.
 While that was always true in a sense, there was not communion in the O.T. as we know it, and little understanding of truth (Heb.9).
-One may begin each day with worship, by reading the Word, giving thanks for God's gift of His Son ---the sacrifice, and His blessings, and praising Him for who He is.
+One may begin each day with worship, by reading the Word, giving thanks for God's gift of His Son ---the sacrifice, and His blessings, and praising Him for who He is in thoughts, songs, prayers.
 Our conscience has been purged "from dead works to serve the living God".

 The gathering at the Lord's table is not a time to petition the Lord, preach, be occupied with self or anything but His sacrifice for us and His offering to God (Matt.
 26:26-28).
 It is a most holy time and should be mostly a quiet time of devotion, lest we hinder communion of others.
 As priests we truly ought to come in the spirit of humility to offer up thanksgiving, praise, and adoration in remembrance of our Lord's love by dying for us.
 The women do this in silence (I Tim.
-2:11-12) in accord with their holy and unique position as a type of the church in submission.
+2:11-12) ---not speaking forth, in accord with their holy and unique position as a type of the church in submission, though together with the company they lift voices to our God in song.
 Their manner and bearing before the Lord is specifically mentioned, and said to be "of great price" ( I Pet.3:3-4; I Cor.
 11:1-10; I Tim.2:9-12).
 It is somewhat also like unto the holy garments of the high priest of old.
 His appearance as properly arrayed was a silent testimony for holiness as he came before God; and we see the Lord Jesus now as the real High Priest being the fullness of holiness.
 The men ought to all exercise their calling by giving out some suitable songs, audible prayer, and reading of the Word as led of the Spirit.
 It is like the work of the priest as he handled the holy emblems in olden times.
 We as also of the priesthood must not go beyond the Scripture and add things that might seem good to us.
 It will allow the flesh to act and "quench" the Holy Spirit (I Thess.5:19), who must have liberty to lead.
 May we learn to "be still" (Psa.46:10), and learn to wait upon Him.

-References to the assembly here, assumes it is a true scriptural gathering expressing the "one body" in the world, and the priesthood of all believers (I Pet.2), as God established for our benefit and His glory.
+References to the assembly here, assumes it is a true scriptural gathering expressing the "one body" worldwide, and the priesthood of all believers (I Pet.2), as God established for our benefit and His glory.
 One may write to the Internet site: Biblecounsel.net for understanding more fully.

 One will hear teaching and diverse ministry along our pathway from many sources.
 One should always test it by the Word of God (see John 5:39; Acts 17:11; II Tim.2:15; II Tim.3:16; Titus 1:9).
 Whether it is profitable often depends, too, on our state of soul.
 This paper is prepared with much care and prayer to be a help and honor the Lord.
 Comments and questions are welcome.